youwuyou/pde-on-gpu-wu/lecture4/README.md

 We added the terms for the temperature evolution in this task.
 Followingly are the equations to be solved (without adding the pseudo terms)

-- Subtask 1:  add temperature term to the existing momentum equation for the Darcy’s flux

-STEP 1: list out equations

 *Part 1:  Darcy flux*

 $$